nwfsc-fram/boatnet/README.md

 ```
 lerna bootstrap
 ```
 * Add whatever dependencies using `lerna`.  like this.
-Note that these dependencies are available to ALL projects, so you may not need to add anything:
+Note that these dependencies are available to ALL projects, so you may not need to add anything.
+You should include the `@types` packages as well if available.
 ```
 lerna add crypto-js
+lerna add @types/crypto-js
 lerna add pouchdb-browser
+lerna add @types/pouchdb-browser
 (etc)
 ```
 * Run your app: